eighty20results/e20r-sequences/readme.txt

 Tested up to: 3.9.1
 Stable tag: .1

-Create "Series" which are groups of posts/pages where content is revealed to members over time.
-This is the "drip feed content" module for Paid Memberships Pro.
+Create "Sequence" which are groups of posts/pages where content is revealed to members over time.
+This a clone of the "drip feed content" module for Paid Memberships Pro (pmpro-series).

 == Description ==
 This plugin currently requires Paid Memberships Pro and is a complete rip-off of the pmpro_series plugin from strangerstudios